GaetanLongree/MASI-TFE/README.md

-# Master's Thesis - Henallux
+# Master's Thesis - "Automated Job Submission Management for Grid Computing"

 This repository contains the prototype for my Master's thesis realized at Henallux for the [Master's in IT Systems Architecture](https://www.henallux.be/architecture-des-systemes-informatiques-master).

+The complete Master's Thesis, titled **Automated Job Submission Management for Grid Computing**, can be found [here](https://www.longree.be/data/tfe.pdf).

 ## Description